Tubbz-alt/zerorm/README.md

   - lots of dependencies
   - complicated code, classes over 600 lines, tons of classes

-It's mostly type-safer.
+### Type Safer

+It's mostly type-safe, but I don't guarantee it, and there's ways of overriding.
 The most dangerous class to use is `Sql`, because it's largely intended for throwing raw strings into your statements. `$( colName )` is also unsafe in the sense that whatever `colName` is will be thrown out directly to SQL.
-However, $$( colName ) is a bit safer because it creates the identifier wrapped in double quotes (ANSI_QUOTES mode in MySQL), at the expense of requiring the case be completely correct in most cases.
+However, `$$( colName )` is a bit safer because it removes double quotes and wraps the identifier (ANSI_QUOTES mode in MySQL), at the expense of requiring the case be completely correct in most cases.

+### Inspiration
-This code has been inspired by (in desecending order of inspiration)
+This code has been inspired by:
 SQL-92/99 BNF Grammars : http://savage.net.au/SQL
 Korma: http://sqlkorma.com
 jOOq: http://jooq.org